ditjacobs/Git_Github/commands.md

 `git revert <commit ID>` => creates a new commit that is the same as the chosen one

 `git clone <ssh remote>` => creates a local repository, creates "the bridge" and pulls the complete project (commit history)

+`git tag name`: create a tag to the HEAD committed job

+`git tag name commitID`: add a commitID to add the tag to specific commited job